A Week In Banff National Park

 Evening: Dinner & drinks at the Castle

-Starting your day with an early hike in Banff is actually something that locals like to keep as their secret – the town is quiet, and the views are INSANE!
-So gather a bottle of water and a granola bar, which you can find at STOCK Food & Drink and head to the Tunnel Mountain Trailhead.
+Starting your day with an early hike in Banff is actually something that locals like to keep as their secret – the town is quiet, and the views are legendary!
+Gather a bottle of water and a granola bar, which you can find at STOCK Food & Drink and head to the Tunnel Mountain Trailhead.
 Fairmont Banff Springs also offers a guided Sunrise Hike to guests staying in-house – this option also provides a certified guide who can share some really incredible stories and facts about life in Banff National Park.

 You’ve made it to the trailhead of Tunnel Mountain and are ready to get your heart pumping.
 Tunnel Mountain is a moderate 4km (there and back) hike, which gives you some really incredible views of the town of Banff & The Fairmont Banff Springs Golf Course.
 Our tip – bring crampons as it can become a little icy this time of the year.